President of the Executive Council of the Irish Free State: Appointment

 The President of the Executive Council was nominated by the Dáil from among its members and then formally appointed by the Governor-General, though the Governor-General was bound by constitutional convention to honour the Dáil's choice.

 On paper, executive authority was vested in the Governor-General, with the Executive Council empowered to "aid and advise" him.
-However, it also stipulated that the Governor-General could only exercise his powers in accordance with constitutional practice established in Canada.
-Thus, the Governor-General was required to exercise his powers on the advice of the Executive Council, making its President the Free State's de facto political leader.
+However, the Constitution stipulated that the Governor-General could only exercise his powers in accordance with constitutional practice established in Canada.
+Thus, with few exceptions, the Governor-General was required to act on the advice of the Executive Council, making its President the Free State's de facto political leader.

 Once he had appointed the President, the Governor-General appointed the remaining members of the Executive Council on the President's nomination.
 The President had the freedom to choose any Vice-President (deputy prime minister) he wished from among the members of the Dáil, but the remainder of the Council had to be approved by a vote of consent in the Dáil before they could assume office.
 If he ceased to "retain the support of a majority in Dáil Éireann," the President, along with his ministerial colleagues, was obliged to resign, but could continue to serve as acting President until the appointment of a successor.

 The method of appointment of the President of the Executive Council was through a commission of the Monarch or Governor-General, either the leader of the party with a majority of seats in the Dáil, if no party commanded an absolute majority, whichever leader he believed would be best able to avoid a vote of no confidence.